Mathews-Tom/TensorLogic/docs/backends/API.md

 ## FAQ

-**Q: When should I use MLX vs NumPy backend?**
+**Q: Which backend should I use?**

-A: Use MLX for production inference on Apple Silicon (GPU acceleration).
-Use NumPy for development, testing, or non-Apple platforms.
+A:
+- **CUDA**: Best for production on NVIDIA GPUs (T4, V100, A100), Google Colab, or data centers.
+Up to 700x faster than CPU.
+- **MLX**: Best for Apple Silicon development (M1/M2/M3).
+Up to 100x faster than CPU with unified memory benefits.
+- **NumPy**: Best for small graphs (<500 entities), testing, or when GPU is unavailable.

 ---

 **Q: Do I need to call eval() after every operation?**

 A: Only for MLX backend.
-NumPy uses eager evaluation.
-Best practice: call `eval()` on final result tensors.
+NumPy and CUDA use eager evaluation.
+Best practice: call `eval()` on final result tensors when using MLX.

 ---